rynonl/apimok/README.md

             name: 'Test'
         }
     });

+    mokServer.mok({
+        url: 'api/test',
+        verb: 'POST',
+        returnValue: {
+            success: true
+        }
+    });

 Now anytime your code hits the endpoint at 'api/test' using a 'GET' request, the object assigned to returnValue will be returned as Json.
+Same with the POST below it.

 *Remove moks*